Agency for Persons with Disabilities

 ALL APPLICANTS SHOULD COMPLETE THE ON-LINE APPLICATION PROCESS.
 IF ASSISTANCE IS NEEDED TO APPLY FOR THIS POSITION, PLEASE CALL THE PEOPLE FIRST SERVICE CENTER AT 1-877-562-7287.
 RESPONSES TO THE QUALIFYING QUESTIONS ARE REQUIRED TO BE CONSIDERED FOR THIS POSITION.
 ANSWERS TO THE QUALIFYING QUESTIONS MUST BE VERIFIABLE BASED ON YOUR SUBMITTED APPLICATION.

 Internal Agency opportunity- Must be an Agency for Persons with Disabilities (APD) employee

 This position prefers a master’s degree but MUST have a bachelor’s degree.

 Position may require some travel to surrounding areas, applicant must be willing and able to travel for work purposes.

 Applicants must complete all fields in the Candidate Profile.
 Work history with month, year, and hours worked are required to qualify for this position.
 Responses to Qualifying Questions must be verifiable in the Candidate Profile.
 Resumes and other documentation can be attached to provide additional information. ***

 Employees of the Agency for Persons with Disabilities are required to demonstrate total commitment to outstanding customer service.
-This includes, but is not limited to, always acting in a responsive, professional, courteous manner with the employees, customers and public we serve at all times.
+This includes, but not limited to, acting in a responsive, professional, courteous manner with the employees, customers and public we serve at all times.